-Only CRITICAL log levels are shown. --logCritical Equivalent to
+logOff Only CRITICAL log levels are shown.
+Equivalent to logLevel=OFF orlogLevel=CRITICAL.

---logLevel=OFF or --logLevel=CRITICAL.
+Only CRITICAL log levels are shown.
+Equivalent to --logLevel=OFF or --logLevel=CRITICAL.

-Only ERROR, and CRITICAL log levels are shown.
-Equivalent to --logError alent to --logLevel=WARNING.
+--logError Only ERROR, and CRITICAL log levels are shown.
+Equivalent to alent to --logLevel=WARNING.